Accredited Psychiatry and Medicine

 learning and inquiry.
 Contributions to public education include his work

-ABC's Discovery Channel including "Who
+presented by ABC's Discovery Channel including "Who

 Killed Julius Caesar?, " "Who